BurntNerve/gitfit-client/README.md

 GitFit affords it's users the ability to create their own accounts on the site in order to keep a persistent log of their workouts.
-Each "dashboard" page is comprised of five tiles in addition to a seperate log.
+Each "dashboard" page is comprised of five tiles in addition to a separate log.
 Each tile serves a different piece of the overall core functionality.

 * The Date tile presents users with current date as well as the last time they logged a workout.

 * The Weight tile provides users with two important stats in the form of
-  percentages: How much weight they've changed since their initial acount creation, as well as how far along towards their goal weight they are.
+  percentages: How much weight they've changed since their initial account creation, as well as how far along towards their goal weight they are.

-* The Statistics tile provides users with 3 stastics related to their logged
+* The Statistics tile provides users with 3 statistics related to their logged
   workouts: Total Weight Moved, Strongest Lifts, Total Workouts Logged.

 * The Workout tile provides users an interface with which they can log their